Thomas Bates: Failure

 The last details of the plot were finalised in October.
 Guy Fawkes would light the fuse and then escape across the Thames, while simultaneously a revolt in the Midlands would help to ensure the capture of Princess Elizabeth.
 Late on Monday 4 November, Bates set out with Catesby and John Wright for the planned revolt.
 The following day while at Dunstable re-shoeing Catesby's horse, they were met by Rookwood, who delivered the devastating news that Fawkes had been discovered guarding the gunpowder and arrested.
 As those conspirators still in London fled the city, the group soon integrated Christopher Wright and Thomas Percy.
 They rode toward Dunchurch, on horses sent from Everard Digby by prearrangement.
 They met Robert Wintour (brother to Thomas) at Ashby St Ledgers, and Digby at Dunchurch.
 On 6 November they stole horses from Warwick Castle, and collected stored weapons from Norbrook, near Stratford-upon-Avon.
-As they continued toward Huddington, and as the government issued a proclamation for the fugitives' arrest (Catesby's servant was listed as Robert Ashfield, probably a mistake for Bates), Catesby ordered Bates to deliver a letter to Father Garnet at Coughton Court, asking for his support.
-Bates's news proved momentous for the Jesuits; he overheard Tesimond exclaim "we are all utterly undone".
+As they continued toward Huddington, and as the government issued a proclamation for the fugitives' arrest (Catesby's servant was listed as Robert Ashfield, probably a mistake for Bates), Catesby ordered Bates to deliver a letter to Father Henry Garnet at Coughton Court, asking for his support.
+Bates's news proved momentous for the Jesuits; he overheard Father Oswald Tesimond exclaim "we are all utterly undone".
 Garnet's reply to Catesby begged them to stop their "wicked actions", and to listen to the pope's teachings.